TheStigh/MMM-VoiceCommander/VCM README.md

 ## Config.js entry and options

 {
     disabled: false,
     module: "MMM-VoiceCommander",
     position: "top_center",
     config: {
+        timeout: 10,                                // timeout listening for a command/sentence
+        defaultOnStartup: 'MMM-VoiceCommander',     // keep this so this module is always present on MM
-      keyword: 'HELLO LUCY', // must use capital letters
+        keyword: 'HELLO LUCY',                      // keyword to activate listening for a command/sentence
+        debug: false,                               // get debug information in console
+        standByMethod: 'DPMS',                      // 'DPMS' = anything else than RPi or 'PI'
+		sounds: ["female_hi.wav"],                  // welcome sound at startup, add several for a random choice of welcome sounds
+        startHideAll: true,                         // if true, all modules start as hidden
         microphone: 0,                              // Please set correct microphone from the cat output after installation
+        speed: 1000,                                // transition speed between show/no-show/show in milliseconds
-      activateMotion: false, // true if you have a webcam and want motion detection
+        activateMotion: false,                      // if true, webcam will be used to activate/deactivate MM on movement
-      standByMethod: 'DPMS', //
-      sounds: ["female_hi.wav"], // add sound files (comma separated) for random greetings
-      startHideAll: true, // hides all modules at startup EXCEPT mainPageModules
+        onlyHotword: false,                         // TBA - Hotword only to activate external module by sendNotification
+        timeoutSeconds: 10,                         // seconds to wait for external module to confirm control of mic
+		captureIntervalTime: 1000,                  // how often should the webcam check for motion, in milliseconds, default 1 second
+        scoreThreshold: 20,                         // threshold to assume motion/no-motion -> see console log for score
+        timeoutMotion: 120000,                      // timeout with no motion until sleep monitor, in milliseconds, default 2 minutes
+        muteThreshold: 2000,                        // motion level to activate mute of speaker
+        muteVolumeLevel: 1,                         // what volume level to set speaker on activated mute
+        muteNormalLevel: 50,                        // set normal volume level on startup
+        muteTimer: 10000,                           // how long in milliseconds to mute the speaker
-          mainPageModules: ["MMM-VoiceCCommander"], // add modules in quotes and comma separated
+		mainPageModules: ["MMM-VoiceCommander"],    // default modules to show on page one/startup
-          pageTwoModules: [],     // add modules in quotes and comma separated
+        pageTwoModules: [],                         // modules to show on page two
-          pageThreeModules: [],   // add modules in quotes and comma separated
+		pageThreeModules: [],                       // modules to show on page two
-          pageFourModules: [],    // add modules in quotes and comma separated
+		pageFourModules: [],                        // modules to show on page two
-          pageFiveModules: [],    // add modules in quotes and comma separated
+		pageFiveModules: [],                        // modules to show on page two
-          pageSixModules: [],     // add modules in quotes and comma separated
+		pageSixModules: [],                         // modules to show on page two
-          pageSevenModules: [],   // add modules in quotes and comma separated
+		pageSevenModules: [],                       // modules to show on page two
-          pageEightModules: [],   // add modules in quotes and comma separated
+		pageEightModules: [],                       // modules to show on page two
-          pageNineModules: [],    // add modules in quotes and comma separated
+		pageNineModules: [],                        // modules to show on page two
-          pageTenModules: [],     // add modules in quotes and comma separated }
+		pageTenModules: []                          // modules to show on page two }
     },